awesomeeng/awesome-config/README.md

 In the example you will notice a few things going on:

 First we have a standard key/value pair in "one.two.three".
 The dot notation is used to separate the path into levels.
-The key/value pair notation form shave a lot of space and creates cleaner configurations.
+The key/value pair notation form saves a lot of space and creates cleaner configurations.
 If we wanted to write the same using JSON it would look like this:

 ```
 {